{/*

 • Fonts and Typography - What fonts do you want to use for your logo and taglines?

 • Photography, Iconography, Illustration, Videos - Which ones should be used for your website, blogs, brochures, and promotional products?
-Do you have an approval procedure before any of these can be posted or printed?
+Do you have an approval process in place before any of these can be posted or printed?

-• Web Design - How should your website look like, including the format, spacing, and other design aspects?
+• Web Design - How should your website look, including the format, spacing, and other design aspects?

 • Color Palette - Which colors can be used for your brand